aspose-total/Aspose.Total-Products/total/en/java/conversion/odt-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to ODP via Java or Online App" h2="ODT to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert ODT files to ODP programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+By following a few simple steps, developers can easily convert ODT files to ODP.

+The first step is to load the ODT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a wide range of features for manipulating documents in various formats.
+After loading the ODT file, it can be converted to HTML.

+The second step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a wide range of features for creating, editing, and manipulating PowerPoint presentations.
+Once the Presentation is created, the HTML content can be written in it and saved as ODP.

-Often times developers have to convert ODT file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your ODT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily automate the process of converting ODT files to ODP.
+The process involves loading the ODT file using [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write HTML content in it, and save it as ODP.
+This process is simple and efficient, and can be completed in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}